koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 ## Chapter 7
 Bill gets a phone call from Stacy.
 There is a potential new board member: Erik and he wants to meet all IT leaders.

-Bill meets Erik in half an hour in the conference room and they start talking about the current situation the company is in.
+As they meet, they start talking about the current situation the company is in.
 Erik has already met with other members and is aware of some of the details.
 He shares his first impressions with Bill:

 > Your problem right now is that you obviously don't actually know what 'work' is.